-We took the general idea but simplified it by using current IceCube technology to develop D-Egg, 151 which is a design with 2 8-inch PMTs with a full 4π acceptance.
-In this proceeding, we studied the 152 performance of this sensor in comparison to an upgraded DOM design, designated as PDOM for a 153 dataset of simulated muons coming from all directions in the sky with energies between 10TeV and 154 10PeV.
-We investigated the angular resolution for 3 different reconstructions LINEFIT, SPEFIT 155 and SPLINE-RECO for the D-Egg as well as the PDOM and a version of D-Egg which has been 156 shrinked to match the Cherenkov weighted photocathode area of PDOM.
-We were able to show 157 that there is an overall gain of up to about 4-8% by the segmentation alone for the reconstruction 158 SPEFIT .
-However for the sophisticated reconstruction SPLINE-RECO, the gain in reconstruc-159 tion performance seems to be caused mainly by the increased photocathode area, yet it is up to 160 about 15% in the for points source searches important horizontal region.
-This result is consistent 161 with this study[], where the same approach in simulation was used.
-As this approach includes 162 many simplifications, especially for the actual geometry of the individual sensors, we can not ex-163 clude the possibility that the fact that we do not see significant improvement of the performance of 164 SPLINE-RECO is solely attributed to the simplicity of the simulation approach, yet we think it 165 is not likely.
-166 gies up to about several 100TeV of about 10% This contribution is the first to discuss muon angular resolutions for D-Egg and the results indicate that it might be a valuable asset to the development estimate with a more accurate simulation will be worth studying.
+We took the general idea but simplified it by using current IceCube technology to develop D-Egg, which is a design with 2 8-inch PMTs with a full 4π acceptance.
+In this proceeding, we studied the performance of this sensor in comparison to an upgraded DOM design, designated as PDOM for a dataset of simulated muons coming from all directions in the sky with energies between 10TeV and 10PeV.
+We investigated the angular resolution for 3 different reconstructions LINEFIT, SPEFIT and SPLINE-RECO for the D-Egg as well as the PDOM and a version of D-Egg which has been shrinked to match the Cherenkov weighted photocathode area of PDOM.
+We were able to show that there is an overall gain of up to about 4-8% by the segmentation alone for the reconstruction SPEFIT .
+However for the sophisticated reconstruction SPLINE-RECO, the gain in reconstruction performance seems to be caused mainly by the increased photocathode area, yet it is up to about 15% in the for points source searches important horizontal region.
+This result is consistent with this study[], where the same approach in simulation was used.
+As this approach includes many simplifications, especially for the actual geometry of the individual sensors, we can not exclude the possibility that the fact that we do not see significant improvement of the performance of SPLINE-RECO is solely attributed to the simplicity of the simulation approach, yet we think it is not likely.

+We also studied the veto performace where we see a slight advantage for the D-Egg sensor to energies up to about several 100TeV of about 10%This contribution is the first to discuss muon angular resolutions for D-Egg and the results indicate that it might be a valuable asset to the development of a next generation neutrino observatory in the Antarctic, however a more precise performance estimate with a more accurate simulation will be worth studying.